-My TOP 25 free, healthy and quirky Things To Do in London
+My TOP 25 free and healthy Things To Do in London

 I don’t know about you, but I am certainly feeling the pinch both on the waistline and in the wallet after this recent festive season (cue intermittent fasting and some free local activities!).

 Before I start though, I can’t go past some of the super famous free activities to do whilst you’re in the Home of Big Ben.
-My personal top 3 free museums, for example, are definitely the Natural History Museum (who doesn’t love some huge fossilised animal skeletons), the British Museum (worth it even just for the architecture alone), and… me being a total design geek, I of course can’t go past the Design Museum ~ So be sure to check these options out too.
+My personal top 3 free museums, for example, are definitely the Natural History Museum (who doesn’t love some huge fossilised animal skeletons), the British Museum (worth it even just for the architecture alone), and… me being a total design geek, I of course can’t go past the Design Museum ~ So be sure to check these options out, as day spent wandering a museum helps get your steps in for the day too.

 Now most of my list below are things you WON’T find in your regular guide books or tourist websites.
 Off the beaten track, hidden gems, quirky curiosities, unique experiences, historical deep-dives and how to experience nature in busy ole London Town.

 So if you’re planning a winter London trip anytime soon, or even if you’re a Londoner yourself needing some new weekend inspiration, you can’t help but feel motivated by this list of unique free and (sometimes!) healthy city activities.
 So in no particular order, off we go!

 A truly unique outdoor experience (provided London weather co-operates!), I could spend hours strolling the overgrown gardens set within the ruins of this Wren church.
 The stunning green oasis is the perfect spot for reading a book on a picnic blanket, or being inspired to create some botanical nature sketches in your journal.
 You will certainly feel like you have stepped into another (very un-London) world.